ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 detailed in my [previous blog post][sbt_lb_post_install] and now adds full [PyPI][sbt_pypi] installation support as a Python package.

-To get the theme package from PyPI, use `pip` to install it:
+To get the theme from PyPI, use `pip` to install it:

 {% highlight bash %}
 $ pip install sphinx_bootstrap_theme
 {% endhighlight %}

-Then, in your Sphinx "conf.py" configuration file, import the theme module at the top:
+In your Sphinx "conf.py" configuration file, import the theme module at the top:

 {% highlight python %}
 import sphinx_bootstrap_theme
 {% endhighlight %}

-We then use the module to get values for `html_theme_path` when we configure the HTML theme later in "conf.py":
+Then, configure the HTML theme values in "conf.py", using the module to get values for `html_theme_path`:

 {% highlight python %}
 # Activate the theme.